 How Long Should I Stay?

 We’ve mentioned before, but most ILP volunteers can fit in quite a bit on a weekend to Bangkok, and tend to visit multiple times to experience not only the city but other destinations that are outside of it.
-A 2-day visit is a pretty good goal to shoot towards, or 3-4 days if you plan on seeing Bangkok, plus some place like Lopburi or the floating bungalows.
+A 2-day visit is a pretty good goal to shoot towards, or 4-5 days if you plan on seeing Bangkok, plus some place like Lopburi, some nearby ruins, or the floating bungalows.

 + A Weekend Itinerary